elastos/Elastos.CarrierClassic.Native/README.md

 ```shell
 xdg-open index.html
 ```
-## Thanks

-A sincere thank you to all teams and projects that we rely on directly or indirectly.

 ## Contribution

 We welcome contributions to the Elastos Carrier Project.

+## Acknowledgments

+A sincere thank you to all teams and projects that we rely on directly or indirectly.

 ## License
-MIT
+This project is licensed under the terms of the [MIT license](https://github.com/elastos/Elastos.NET.Carrier.Native.SDK/blob/master/LICENSE).